tischfieldlab/moseq-reports/docs/src/Tools.md

 ## Position Plot
 <img style="float: left; width:100px; margin-right:20px;" src="./Images/ToolOptions/PP.png" data-zoomable="true">

-Displays the relative occupancy of animals in the arena during performance of the current moseq syllable as a normalized 2D histogram using hexagon tiles.
+Displays the relative occupancy of animals in the arena during performance of the current MoSeq syllable as a normalized 2D histogram using hexagon tiles.
 You can view the overall occupancy across all groups, or you can view occupancy within individual groups.

 ### Settings
 Setting|Description